verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 1. Verify the Helidon application pod is running.

    ```
-   $ kubectl get pods -n greet | grep hello-world-application
+   $ kubectl get pods -n greet | grep '^NAME\|hello-world-application'

+   NAME                                       READY   STATUS    RESTARTS   AGE
-   hello-world-application-648f8f79d9-8xkhl   3/3     Running   0          20h
+   hello-world-application-648f8f79d9-8xkhl   3/3     Running   0          2h
    ```

-   The table below is an example of the Kubernetes objects that might be created to implement a Helidon application.
+   The table below is an example of the Kubernetes objects that would typically be created to implement a Helidon application.

    |Namespace        |Name                                                  |Kind       |
    |-----------------|------------------------------------------------------|-----------|